landro/jtcl-irule/README.md

 Place it in front of the other jar file - it will take precedence.

 # What has been implemented so far
-All the special irule operators except for the following have been implemented.
+All the special irule operators except for the following have been implemented:
+* and
+* or
+* not